pssolanki111/polygon/README.md

 The complete description of everything you need to know is available in the [Documentation](https://polygon.readthedocs.io/)

+### Here is a quick setup guide with a few examples

 Before you do anything, you'll need to have a polygon account and get your API key.
 Visit [your dashboard](https://polygon.io/dashboard/api-keys) to get your API key.